|Mrs S Garbett|

 The opportunity to take part in the Senior School play.
 Recent productions include The Government Inspector and A Christmas Carol.

-Students who enjoy drama can continue their studies in the Sixth Form with Drama and Theatre A Level.
-You can find out more on our Sixth Form College pages.
+Students who enjoy drama can continue their studies in our College with Drama and Theatre A Level.
+You can find out more on our College pages.